kacper-wojtaszczyk/printify-backend-homework/README.md

 ## Technical requirements:

-* You have total control over tools, as long as application is written in PHP and Laravel framework.
+* You have total control over tools, as long as application is written in PHP and Laravel or Symfony framework.

 ## What gets evaluated: